Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks

-Unlike prior simulation-based or synthetic RLF prediction studies~\cite{Islam2023_TNSM_DNNRLF, Farooq2025_ICC_TransformerRLF, Hasan2025_TMLCN_GNNTransformerRLF}, this work presents the first measurement-driven benchmark for early RLF prediction in real 5G NSA metro-train environments.
-By leveraging field-collected datasets instead of simulated logs, our framework enables quantitative evaluation of learning-based reliability models under authentic mobility, interference, and signaling conditions.
+Unlike prior simulation-based or synthetic RLF prediction studies~\cite{Islam2023_TNSM_DNNRLF, Farooq2025_ICC_TransformerRLF, Hasan2025_TMLCN_GNNTransformerRLF}, this work presents a measurement-driven benchmarking study for early prediction of RLF-related reliability breakdown events (RLF-related events) in a real 5G NSA metro-train environment.
+By leveraging field-collected datasets instead of simulated logs, the proposed framework enables a quantitative evaluation of learning-based reliability models under authentic mobility, interference, and signaling conditions.

-Motivated by these challenges, this paper proposes a measurement-driven, learning-based framework for early failure detection in 5G NSA railway communications.
-Our objective is to proactively identify potential RLF events before they cause service disruption, enabling preemptive reliability enhancement such as redundancy activation and adaptive handovers.
+Motivated by these challenges, this paper presents a measurement-driven framework for early detection of reliability breakdown events in 5G NSA railway communications.
+Our objective is to identify impending reliability breakdown events before they cause observable service disruption, thereby supporting preemptive reliability enhancement such as warning generation, redundancy preparation, and adaptive handover assistance.

 Based on the practical measurement data collected from metro railway environments, we systematically evaluate the capability of existing learning models to predict reliability degradation in real-world 5G networks.
 The dataset is sampled at a rate of 10~Hz, corresponding to ten measurement points per second, where each sample includes key radio signal indicators such as the reference signal received power (RSRP) and reference signal received quality (RSRQ) from both serving and neighboring cells.
 These features capture instantaneous channel conditions as well as short-term fluctuations caused by mobility and handover activities, thereby providing sufficient temporal granularity for modeling reliability dynamics.

-In this paper, six representative models are considered, including convolutional neural network (CNN)~\cite{LeCun2015_NatureDL}, long short-term memory (LSTM)~\cite{Hochreiter1997_LSTM}, XGBoost~\cite{Chen2016_XGBoost}, Anomaly Transformer~\cite{Xu2022_AnomalyTransformer}, PatchTST~\cite{Nie2023_PatchTST}, and TimesNet~\cite{Wu2023_TimesNet}.
-Each model is trained and evaluated under multiple observation windows (1~s, 2~s, 3~s), prediction horizons (1~s, 2~s, 3~s), and sampling schemes with one, two, or three temporal points, either continuous or non-continuous.
-Rather than proposing a new architecture, we benchmark six representative models under multiple temporal settings, revealing the trade-offs between prediction horizon, observation context, and early-warning reliability in real metro environments.
+We benchmark six representative models, namely CNN~\cite{LeCun2015_NatureDL}, LSTM~\cite{Hochreiter1997_LSTM}, XGBoost~\cite{Chen2016_XGBoost}, Anomaly Transformer~\cite{Xu2022_AnomalyTransformer}, PatchTST~\cite{Nie2023_PatchTST}, and TimesNet~\cite{Wu2023_TimesNet}, under multiple observation windows and prediction horizons, where $T_s$ and $T_p$ denote the observation window and prediction horizon, respectively.